E.M.I.L.Y.

 E.M.I.L.Y. (sometimes, EMILY or Emily; acronym for Emergency Integrated Lifesaving Lanyard) is a robotic device used by lifeguards for rescuing swimmers.
 Created by Hydronalix, a maritime robotic company, and funded by the United States Navy, EMILY operates on battery power and is operated by remote control after being dropped into the water from shore, a boat, pier, or helicopter.
 Using an impeller motor to travel through water, it is able to reach victims much faster than a human lifeguard can by swimming, and it is more compact and less expensive to maintain than crewed watercraft.
 It can also operate in weather and surf conditions that make other rescue attempts impractical.
 Once it reaches the victims its foam core allows it to function as a flotation device for four to six people holding onto side ropes or handles.
-EMILY was invented in 2010 and is saving lives all over the world.
-EMILY strives to save lives in beach, ocean, river, and flood situations and also aids in search and recovery missions using sonar technology.
-EMILY is a preventative tool, rescue ready at a moments notice.

 History

 EMILY was created in 2001 by inventor and Hydronalix CEO Anthony Mulligan and Robert Lautrup, and named after Marie Mulligan's friend, who died in a car accident.
 It was initially designed to be a drone for whale monitoring.
 It was first tested in Zuma Beach near Malibu, California, and at Depoe Bay, Oregon and Westerly, Rhode Island beginning early 2010.
 In July 2012, lifeguards there made one of the first rescues using EMILY, pulling a father and son to shore after they had been caught in a rip current.

 In 2012, a multi-day duration gasoline powered variant of EMILY for ocean-based storm tracking and weather data collection was developed and funded by NOAA.

 EMILY has been used by navies, coast guards, and search-and-rescue units in countries around the world including South Korea, Indonesia, Japan, the United Kingdom, France, Mongolia, Brazil, Mexico, and Greece.